 The schools aims for physical education are to promote physical activity, positive attitudes and foster a healthy lifestyle.
 Physical Education should be enjoyable, promote teamwork and encourage the pursuit of excellence in all children.
 The time allocated to individual and team sports within the formal curriculum is, at present two hours.

 At Grove Vale we follow the Sandwell SACRE, which is the local agreed syllabus.
 The moral tone of the School is based on Christian principles, which form the basis for R.E. teaching however, the theories and workings of other faiths are also included in our teaching.
 As a parent, you have the right to withdraw your child from R.E sessions and if you would like to discuss this then, in the first instance, please talk with the class teacher.
 Collective worship is based upon religious festival and S.E.A.L objectives and we have weekly themed assemblies.
 We encourage pupils to be reflective and foster respect and understanding for other religions and cultures.

 Our curriculum reflects the content of the New National Curriculum (2014).
 The language we have chosen for MFL is Spanish.

 As part of this, the children have the opportunity to learn and acquire four key objectives which are as follows:

 - To understand the culture of the countries in which the language is spoken.

-For More details on our use of the Rising Stars scheme, please click here.
+For More details on our scheme of work click here.